josmar-crwdstffng/angular/aio/content/guide/lightweight-injection-tokens.md

 The `LibHeaderToken` is retained, but it is only a class declaration, with no concrete implementation.
 It is small and does not materially impact the application size when retained after compilation.

-Instead, `LibHeaderComponent` itself implements the abstract `LibHeaderToken` class.
+Instead, the `LibHeaderComponent` component implements the abstract `LibHeaderToken` class.
 You can safely use that token as the provider in the component definition, allowing Angular to correctly inject the concrete type.

 To summarize, the lightweight injection token pattern consists of the following.